Finance & Operations Program Review

 Outline and Guide

 Over the course of several months to one year, program faculty, staff and managers engage in a process of inquiry and analysis using a variety of quantitative and qualitative data to respond to review guidelines and standards.
 Once a program has completed the self-study process, peer reviewers are invited to provide external perspective and input.
-The final review document, to include peer comments, recommendations, action plans, and goals and objectives, is submitted to the Finance & Administration Program Review Committee and Vice President for feedback and response.
+The final review document, to include peer comments, recommendations, action plans, and goals and objectives, is submitted to College leadership for feedback and response.

-Reviews will be conducted on a rotating five year cycle, with annual updates and progress reports submitted in each of the off years as part of the Department Planning Cycle.
+Reviews will be conducted on a rotating four year cycle, with annual updates and progress reports submitted.
 Adjustments may be made to align with program certification, accreditation cycles or other environmental factors.

 Integrating Program Review into Planning and Budget Decisions